TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/Documentation/90Contribute/20ContributorGuide/35ContributingAStepByStepGuideUsingYourBrowserAndGitHub.md

 All step-by-step guides should be based on the template file.
 It includes important instructions and makes the job of writing the guide easier.
 You need to copy it so it can be the starting point for your new guide.

 1. Visit the step-by-step guide template in your web browser by clicking this link: [github.com/TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/blob/contrib/Documentation/90Contribute/10Template/Index.md](https://github.com/TYPO3-Documentation/TYPO3CMS-Guide-StepByStep/blob/contrib/Documentation/90Contribute/10Template/Index.md)
-2. Whent he page has loaded, click the "Copy raw file" button.
+2. When the page has loaded, click the "Copy raw file" button.
 The button has no text, but an icon with two partially overlapping squares.
 In the screenshot below, it is highlighted with an orange frame and there is an orange arrow pointing to it.

 ![Screenshot of the TYPO3 Step-by-Step Guide template on GitHub.
 An orange arrow points to a button with two partially overlapping squares with an orange highligt frame.](Images/45ContributingAStepByStepGuideUsingYourBrowserAndGitHub/GitHubCopyRawFile.png)